SaiEashwarKS/Generic_RedBlackTree/README.txt

     - bst_insert_util(Node<T>* root, Node<T>* node) : void
         - performs BST insertion on the node to the tree rooted by root
     - create_node : Node<T>*
-        - calls the constructor of Node class to create a new node and returns a pointre to the new node
+        - calls the constructor of Node class to create a new node and returns a pointer to the new node
     - get_inorder_util(Node<T> *node, vector<T> *res) : void
         - pushes the data in nodes to res in inorder
     - get_postorder_util(Node<T> *node, vector<T> *res) : void